dbt-labs/docs.getdbt.com/website/docs/faqs/project/which-schema.md

 ---
 title: How did dbt choose which schema to build my models in?
-Description: "You can change your target schema in your Environment Settings."
+description: "You can change your target schema in your Environment Settings."
 sidebar_label: 'dbt builds models in your target schema'
 id: which-schema